Textile Museum of Canada

 The Textile Museum of Canada, located in Toronto, Ontario, Canada, is a museum dedicated to the collection, exhibition, and documentation of textiles.

 History

 The Textile Museum of Canada was founded as the Canadian Museum of Carpets and Textiles in 1975 by Max Allen and Simon Waegemaekers.
 Located above an ice cream shop in Mirvish Village the museum's collection was initially based on textiles collected during business trips.
 The museum relocated to its current location as in 1989.
 It now includes exhibitions of international contemporary art, craft, and design.

-It recently acknowledged the history of the land, stating on their homepage, "The Textile Museum of Canada operates on the traditional territories of the Mississaugas of the Credit, the Anishinaabe, the Chippewa, the Haudenosaunee, and the Wendat."
+It recently acknowledged the history of the land, stating on their website, "The Textile Museum of Canada operates on the traditional territories of the Mississaugas of the Credit, the Anishinaabe, the Chippewa, the Haudenosaunee, and the Wendat."